 Using only pink and black paint, with some optional glitter, you have a kitten design which can be completed within three minutes according to Silly Heather!

 We hope you’ve found some inspiration in our easy face paint ideas for kids!
-Keep a look out for our easy Halloween face paint ideas as we creep closer to the spooky season.
-For now why don’t you check out our DIY Halloween costumes that are easy to make at home, or try this fab how to make slime tutorial, perfect for creating that Halloween slime.
+Keep a lookout for our easy Halloween face paint ideas as we creep closer to the spooky season.
+For now, why don’t you check out our DIY Halloween costumes that are easy to make at home, or try this fab how to make slime tutorial, perfect for creating that Halloween slime.